This site is currently under construction please excuse our mess

-Take a moment to watch this - it is our first attempt at making a video.
+Take some time to watch our first attempt at a PSA video

 Saving one life at a time

 Large and Giant breed dogs can sometimes be mistakenly labeled as dangerous or aggressive, when the truth is they are just ...BIG.

 We specialize in Giant Breeds our dogs typically start at 100 lbs.